Tuesday, February 24, 2026

 The Psychology of Religion, Chapter 3: Benefits of Religion

-Discussions about religion from a psychological—or more broadly scientific—point of view require great care.
 For most believers, faith is not just an intellectual position.
-It is a lived emotional landscape, developed over a lifetime.
+It is an emotional world, built over a lifetime.
 Religious beliefs are often taught in early childhood, and they can represent a fundamental bond and a shared culture with parents and ancestors, sometimes going back centuries.

 Religion as Family Inheritance